 Stefan Lanfer provides strategic and tactical communications leadership for Barr in support of its mission and goals.
 A member of the Barr Foundation team since 2008, Stefan served in a variety of roles focused on strategy, knowledge management, and communications, until his appointment, in 2014, as the Foundation’s first communications director.
-Stefan’s writings on communications, philanthropy, and leadership have appeared in the Stanford Social Innovation Review, the Communications Network’s Change Agent journal, and The Foundation Review.
-He serves as vice chair of the board of The Communications Network.
+Stefan’s writings on communications, philanthropy, and leadership have appeared in the Stanford Social Innovation Review, the Communications Network’s Change Agent, and The Foundation Review.
+He is a board member (and former chair) of The Communications Network.
 Stefan also served as a US Fulbright Scholar in Lusaka, Zambia.

 Three lessons in great communications from a philanthropy leadership conference.